If you have experience installing software from source code on your Linux server, you have probably come across the

 The primary way that the make command receives instructions is through the use of a

 Makefiles are directory specific, meaning that make will search in the directory where it was called to find these files.
-As such, we should put the Makefile in the root of whatever the task that we are going to be performing, or where it makes most sense to call the scripts we will write.
+We should put the Makefile in the root of whatever the task that we are going to be performing, or where it makes most sense to call the scripts we will write.

 Inside the Makefile, we follow a specific format.
 Make uses the concepts of targets, sources, and commands in this way: